Our core technology

 Low purity requirements for process feed water

-The technology described above makes the HyProvide Series one of today’s most efficient pressurised alkaline water electrolysers.
-The A-Series and X-Series are available in standardised, modular configurations for maximum efficiency, versatility, and scalability.
+The technology described above makes the HyProvide® X-1200 one of today’s most efficient green hydrogen electrolysers.
+The X-1200 is available in standardised, modular configurations for maximum efficiency, versatility, and scalability.
 Furthermore, the units can operate independently or in clusters to produce the required volume of green hydrogen on a multi-MW scale.

 Group 133-1